tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 - The length, positions and offsets of the data, text and bss sections
 - Any runtime flags, such as Position-Independent-Executable (PIE) (covered later)

-Another feature of the ELF, mach-O and PE formats is the ability to build shared libraries (.so files in Linux, .dylib or .so in macOS, and .dll files in Windows)
+Another feature of the ELF, mach-O and PE formats is the ability to build shared libraries (.so files in Linux, .dylib or .so in macOS, and .dll files in Windows).

+A shared library can be imported dynamically (like a plugin) or linked during the build stage as a dependency to your application.
+When building CPython C extensions, you need to link the extension with the Python shared library.
+Your C extension is also in itself a shared library, and is dynamically loaded by CPython (when you `import mylibrary`) by the

 ### Complex data structures in assembly